UD-CPS491-24S-Team/Team07-RR-Public/index.md

 The first month had a focus of getting the team familiar with everything that we were working with for the project.
 This included three primary tasks:

 1) Researching the technologies that are being used in the project:

     - [React/TypeScript](https://docs.google.com/document/d/1QRyA2zaTRjBmIsNzNtPSbNQ13_3oczqZeWKlv2cT9ms/edit)

     - [Flask](https://docs.google.com/document/d/19aO4xIXEr8QtiqUwTCRhQJlue-r1oEKEpeQCgSrn0Lc/edit)

     - [Neo4j]()

     - [Data Visualization](https://docs.google.com/document/d/1WznjjzQvBE7lzuG4anxtJWIw8QdM1KXSFs72ObEOHJw/edit)

 2) Familiarize ourselves with the sample data in use, which includes:

     - Types of papers (Abstract, Article, Book, Conference, Conference Proceedings, Dissertation, Journal Article, Magazine Article, Master Thesis, Media, Other, Other Publication, Patent, PowerPoint, Thesis, Website )

     - Information contained in the papers (Title, Authors, Organizations Involved, Research Areas, Publish Date)

     - Determining what can be derived from this information (ex.
 Does a spike in yearly publications on a topic indicate some trend?)

 3) Setting up base infrastructure for the project:

     - Set up All three layers of the project

         - Vite used to create boilerplate for the React/TypeScript frontend

         - A very basic Flask API implementation was creted

         - Shared account created for Neo4j to bypass the need for a paid plan that would be required to share database access between multiple accounts.

-    - Connect all three layers
+    - Connect all three layers:

         - Frontend makes calls to the routes created to the Flask API

         - Neo4j is connected to the Flask API with the GraphDatabase Driver from Neo4j

     - Create our first Histogram to familiarize ourselves with how to go about using Chart.js

     ![Month_1_Interface](./images/Month1Interface.png)

 ## Month 2: Functionality